Bā Duàn Jǐn : Supporting the sky

 The form of Ba Duan Jin we teach is widely practised around the world today, and is accessible to all ages.
 It is an excellent complement to our therapies.
 Practised every day, it significantly improves health.
 To begin with, we recommend practising with a Qi gong master to avoid any energy imbalance.
 Qi gong is extremely powerful.

-This exercise improves the circulation of Qi as a whole.
-Raising the arms helps to unblock the meridians and promotes a smoother flow of vital energy, which in turn contributes to improved health.
+This exercise improves the overall circulation of Qi.
+Raising the arms helps to unblock the meridians and promotes a more fluid circulation of vital energy, which in turn contributes to improved health.

-Concentrating on raising the arms opens and stimulates the San Jiao (Three Warmers) meridian.
-Thanks to its action on this meridian, this exercise normalizes the functions of breathing, digestion and elimination.
+By focusing on raising the arms, we open and stimulate the San Jiao (Three Heaters) meridian.
+Thanks to its action on this meridian, this exercise normalizes the functions of respiration, digestion, and elimination.

-In fact, the three warmers, or three foci, that give this meridian its name are:
+The three heaters, or three burners, that give this meridian its name are:

-• The upper warmer, located in the ribcage, which includes the Heart and Lung;
+• The upper heater, located in the rib cage, which includes the Heart and Lungs;

-• The middle warmer, located between the diaphragm and the navel, which includes the Spleen and Stomach;
+• The middle heater, located between the diaphragm and the navel, which includes the spleen and stomach;

-• The lower warmer, located between the navel and the pubis, which includes the Liver, Kidneys, Large Intestine, Small Intestine and Bladder.
+• The lower heater, located between the navel and the pubis, which includes the liver, kidneys, large intestine, small intestine, and bladder.

 Health benefits